Scholarships for Slovenia

 Private Funds

-IREX is an international organization that supports the ongoing work of scholars in many regions of the world, including Eastern and Central Europe.
+The International Research and Exchanges Board IREX is an international organization focused on civil society, education and media development.
+It supports the ongoing work of scholars in many regions of the world, including Central Europe.
 There are two fellowships that are open to eligible applicants wishing to conduct research in Slovenia:

-- The Individual Advanced Research Opportunities Fellowships are earmarked for those applicants who are at least in a Master’s degree.
-Candidates must be pursuing a well-defined research proposal directly relative to foreign policy or related international affairs.
-Awards range from three months for a Master’s student to nine months for a professional or Ph.D.
-Fellowships cover travel expenses, housing and stipend.
+• The Individual Advanced Research Opportunities Fellowships are earmarked for graduate students.
+Candidates must be pursuing a well-defined research proposal directly related to foreign policy research or related international affairs.
+Awards range from for a minimum of two months and a maximum of nine months.
+Participants are provided with visa assistance, international round-trip transportation, a monthly allowance for housing and living expenses.

 College Scholarships